asyncapi/website/pages/docs/migration/migrating-to-v3.md

 payload:
   $ref: '#/components/schemas/userSignupPayload'
 ```
-Take notice how the `description` is now no longer overwritten.
+Notice how the `description` is no longer overwritten.

-### Schema format and schemas
+## Schema format and schemas

-With schemas, one thing that has always been impossible was reusing schemas with different schema formats.
+One limitation with schemas has always been the inability to reuse them across different schema formats.

 <Asyncapi3SchemaFormatComparison className="my-8" />

-In v2, the information about which schema the payload is defined with is located under the message object and not directly associated with the schema itself.
-This makes reusability impossible because the two pieces of information are not directly associated with each other.
+In v2, the details about which schema format the payload uses are found within the message object, rather than being directly linked to the schema itself.
+Such separation hampers reusability, as the two data points aren't directly correlated.

-So in v3, we add [a multi-format schema object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#multiFormatSchemaObject), encapsulating this information together.
-This means that if you anywhere use `schemaFormat`, you have to change the schema like below:
+To address this in v3, we've introduced [a multi-format schema object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#multiFormatSchemaObject) that consolidates this information.
+Consequently, whenever you utilize `schemaFormat`, you'll need to modify the schema as follows:

 ```yml
 asyncapi: 2.6.0